lukesalisbury/elix/README.md

 Elix
 ====================================
 Simple Cross-Platform Helper Functions.

-Rewritten in C style C++.
-Still a work in progress
+Written mostly in C.

+## Building
+Elix is designed to be include with your code.
+For testing and building examples, use genscript.c

 ## Core - *elix_core.h*